MartinEmilEshack/Vplay/README.md

 	it while holding *Ctrl* button, it will open a webpage in your browser.
 	> Note: If this webpage doesn't appear redo step 9 and look for any errors and try
 	> solving them.
 When done, redo step 10.

+#### Working Schema:
+There will be 2 branches (other than the master)
+1. frontend
+2. backend
+When a branch get updated and we all agree on the changes we will merge that branch into master